Get Fuzzy by Darby Conley for September 06, 2011

 20. Richardcheneysmokebushbarneybuttfinger

-Pro-Lick about 13 years ago
+Pro-Lick over 13 years ago

 Heckuva comic.
 True anti-Canadians spell it Canaduh.